 No. The SEP plan may exclude certain employees from an annual SEP plan contribution because of:

 • Age – A SEP plan may exclude employees who are younger than 21 years of age.
 However, an employer must contribute for any eligible employee, who is older than age 21, even those over age 70 1/2.

 • Service – A SEP plan may exclude employees who have not worked in at least three of the immediately preceding five years.

-• Minimum Compensation – A SEP plan may also exclude employees who have earned less than $550 during 2009 and 2010 (subject to annual cost-of-living adjustments).
+• Minimum Compensation – A SEP plan may also exclude employees who have earned less than $550 during 2014 and $600 during 2015 (subject to annual cost-of-living adjustments), if any.

-Must I contribute the sam percentage each year?
+Must I contribute the same percentage each year?

 No. You have until the due date of your business’s federal income tax return to determine your SEP plan contribution each year.
 If you wish, you may skip the contribution entirely for any year.